ephreal/rollbot/README.md

 * Rebooting/stopping the bot (Must be bot owner)
 * Renaming the bot (must be the owner of the bot)
 * Setting the bot nickname
+* Setting/disabling bot greeting when new members join the server

 **Guild and member management**
 * Ban users